otsembo/ruby-daraja/README.md

    IS_SANDBOX='boolean indicating whether you are in sandbox or production' SHORT_CODE='daraja (paybill /till number) short code here'
     ```
-2. You will need a `Ruby::Daraja::Pay::AppConfig` instance.
+2. You will need a ```Daraja::AppConfig``` instance.
 This instance is used to configure the application.
 It is created as follows:
     ```ruby
     require 'ruby-daraja'

-    app_config = Ruby::Daraja::AppUtils._app_config
+    app_config = Daraja::Default.new._app_config
     ```

 ### Production